qutech/QuMADA/docs/tutorials.rst

 .. note::

 	Note that parameters can be both, gettable and static ("type": "static gettable").
 This might be counter intuitive at first as you always know the value of static parameters.
-However, static parameters are not recorded in the QCoDeS database but only stored in the metadata (and the station snapshot) and it might be handy to have the corresponding values together with the measurement data instead of having to search for it elswhere.
+However, static parameters are not recorded in the QCoDeS database but only stored in the metadata (and the station snapshot) and it might be handy to have the corresponding values together with the measurement data instead of having to search for them elsewhere.
 	Static gettable parameters are not actually recorded, but instead it is assumed that they are just constantly at their "value".
 This speeds up unbuffered measurements significantly due to the reduced communication between PC and measurement instrument and also allows to add the values of not bufferable parameters (e.g. DAC voltages) in buffered measurements.

-In our case we added a maximum current as we want to stop the measurement when the current becomes to large.
+In our case we added a maximum current as we want to stop the measurement when the current becomes to large (e.g. we want to stop once we see accumulation).
+For the Dummy DMM and its random values the measurement will stop at a random point of course.

 In case you want to ignore a parameter during a measurement, simply make its type an empty string "".